 Heritage Square is located in Historic Downtown Taylor at 400 N. Main Street and serves as homage to our rich cultural history.
 The Park includes an amphitheater, splashpad, shade structures, playscapes, and a pavilion.
 Heritage Square Park also displays a 30-foot lighted Christmas tree every year for the holidays.

 Fannie Robinson Park

 Fannie Robinson Park is a 55-acre community park located at 206 South Dolan and bounded by Walnut and Threadgill Streets.
 The park is named after Fannie Robinson, a lifelong resident of Taylor.
 The land was acquired in 1939 and, at the urging of Dr. James Dickey, the park was dedicated and named in honor of Ms. Robinson in 1955.
-The Robinson Swimming Pool is located in Fannie Robinson Park and is open on weekends.
-The park also includes a brand new splash pad, 2 baseball fields, 1 basketball court, 8 picnic tables, and 2 newly renovated restrooms.
+The park includes a brand new splash pad, 2 baseball fields, 1 basketball court, 8 picnic tables, and 2 newly renovated restrooms.

 Mustang Creek Golf Course is a staple in Taylor history, having recently celebrated their 100th year in operation.
 This lush, challenging 9-hole course offers stunning views of Taylor and a friendly atmosphere that is welcoming for the whole family.
 Mustang Creek Golf Course has been lauded by Golf USA Tour as one of the finest and most challenging courses in the USA.

 This 75-acre park and sports complex is located near the Williamson County Expo Center and hosts 10 baseball and softball fields, 2 soccer fields and 1 football field.
 Additionally, the park boasts a 6-acre lake and nature preserve and connected hike and bike trails